India-Pakistan tensions: Dalal Street takes a Rs 5-lakh crore market cap hit, analysts on the market outlook - India Pakistan tensions: Dalal Street takes a Rs 5 lakh crore market cap hit, analysts on the market outlook BusinessToday

 "My advice will be not to panic and sell, but to remain invested.
 India has weathered many crises in the past, and this too will not be any different.
 This thesis can be substantiated by the fact that most incidents (except the Parliament attack in 2001) led to positive market returns over the medium to long term, e.g., the Nifty 50 rose nearly 30% after 12 months post-Kargil War in 1999, the market rose 15.6 % after 12 months post-the Uri attack and surgical strikes in 2016, and the Nifty 50 rose 12.7 % post the Pulwama attack.
 While there may be a reason for concern, there is no reason for any alarm or a sense of trepidation because of the observed process of historical development," said Sharma.

+Auto, capital goods, metals, oil and gas and pharma shares were the top sectoral losers with their BSE indices falling 995 points, 563 points, 520 pts, 529 pts and 691 pts, respectively.
+IT shares were the only gainers with the BSE auto index rising 43 pts to 35,266.
+The BSE consumer durables index also lost 709 pts, signaling across-the-board correction in the Indian stock market.

-Devarsh Vakil, Head of Prime Research, HDFC Securities is bearish on the market's short term trend.
+Devarsh Vakil, Head of Prime Research, HDFC Securities is bearish on the market's short-term trend.

 "Nifty's short-term trend turned weak as it closed below its 5-day EMA, which was placed at 24340 levels.
 On the higher side, the 24340-24500 band is likely to act as immediate resistance, while the 24,000-24100 band could provide immediate support on the downside as markets digest the unfolding geopolitical situation."